Low Carb Cinnamon Roll Cake

 Making a cinnamon roll cake couldn’t be any easier!
 Once that first fork full hits your mouth, you are going to be in food heaven.
 Let’s take a look at these super easy-to-follow directions so you can head in the kitchen and whip this up.

-Fourth Step: Next, pour the cinnamon filling over the top of the cake.
+Step Four: Next, pour the cinnamon mixture over the top of the cake.
 Take a knife and swirl the batter.
 You want the filling to get all the way down to the bottom.
 It is supposed to be bumpy like in this photo.

 Using sour cream is a great way to add healthy fats to this low carb cinnamon roll cake.
 In addition to adding healthy fats, it also gives the cake a creamy and moist texture.
 The reason why sour cream is such a hit in cakes is that it can make the cake moist and creamy, but it doesn’t make the cake batter thinner.
-This is exactly what you need if you are wanting a fluffy cake that is moist.
+This is exactly what you need if you are wanting a moist and fluffy cake.

 Yep!
 It’s the same thing with a different name.
 The biggest difference is that most coffee cakes are made with gluten and real sugar.
 My recipe for this coffee cake uses a combination of almond flour, coconut flour, and sweetener.